cuboulder-MSD/digColl_zMSS/README.md

 ### Language
 Contains the textual or coded form for the language of the content of the resource.

-Language(s) seen in this collection include: English, Hebrew, Yiddish, and German
+Languages seen in this collection include: English, Hebrew, Yiddish, and German
 ## Resources
 For more information about this collection visit the webpage at the CU Boulder ArchivesSpace; [Zalman M. Schachter-Shalomi papers](https://archives.colorado.edu/repositories/2/resources/1661).